artsy/artsy.github.io/_posts/2015-12-15-Automating-Testflight-Deploys.markdown

 `make certs` is really simple, it runs: `bundle exec match appstore --readonly`  which and pulls metadata from a [MatchFile](https://github.com/artsy/eigen/blob/9eaf9082ebdcdf75f12ad2804260587e01526f2d/fastlane/Matchfile).
 This means we can sign app store builds on CI.

+If you don't know what the `bundle exec` prefix is, I'd recommend reading my guide on the CocoaPods website for [Gemfile](https://guides.cocoapods.org/using/a-gemfile.html)s.

 The next step is generating an ipa, we do this with [gym](https://github.com/fastlane/gym) via `make ipa` which looks like this:

 ``` sh